MaskedLlama04/Hypermedia-Project-Connect-Four-/README.md

 * Interactive sound effects
 * Expandable game architecture

 The game is fully functional, visually polished, and ready to play.
+At the end, given we both work in AI related jobs,  we also tried to make it a little better with the AI gamemode, and the third randomized mode was really fun to try and prepare it too.
+At the end, we really had some fun with this project.

 ---